 - 1. The programmer writes annotations, such as @NonNull and @Interned, that specify additional information about Java types.
-(Or, the programmer uses an inference tool to automatically insert annotations in his code: see Section 32.2.)
+(Or, the programmer uses an inference tool to automatically infer annotations that are consistent with their code: see Section 32.)
 It is possible to annotate only part of your code: see Section 31.1. - 2.
 The checker reports whether the program contains any erroneous code that is, code that is inconsistent with the annotations.